Echimara/Echimara/README.md

 <!--Start Intro-->
 <div>
   <p align="center">I'm a senior IT student with an avid passion for web development and mathematics.<br> I enjoy documentation, project management, and exploring new and random topics in my spare time. <br> What am I up to right now?
 I'm studying the bits and bobs of becoming a data analyst.  <br>Why?
-To assess consumer culture on  platforms like Instagram shop or "Tiktok shop":  <br>the topic of consumerism fascinates me.</p>
+To assess consumer culture on  platforms like Instagram shop or "Tiktok shop":  <br> The topic of consumerism fascinates me.</p>
 </div>